JennEYoon/DeFi-ml/github-history-edit.md

 #### Result Evalutaion
 Merges both histories of unedited and edited.
 Seems to add commit numbers to original date AND changed date.
 Creates /datasciY/.git/rebase-merge.
 Need to "rm -fr ..." to do another merge task.
-Creates conflicts, so is easiest to move self-contained new file, or move all commits related to the one file to the new date.
+Creates conflicts after the first rebase, so is easiest to move self-contained new file.
+Easiest to create a brand new file, commit it once, and edit commit date.
+That does not seem to create conflict.
+When editing date of existing file that was committed before, that seems to create a conflict.

 Works pretty well.
-Worth practicing with "git rebase".
+Worth practicing interactive editing with "git rebase".
+Read more about how the **cherry picker** works in **git rebase**.